ABOUT LVA BAND

 The Las Vegas Academy Band Department is a part of a Grammy-award winning music program that allows students to participate in comprehensive activities that include instruction in brass, guitar, percussion, piano, strings, vocal, woodwinds, basic musicianship, history, music technology, theory, and world music.
 Students learn through daily instruction, quarterly ensemble performances, festivals & competitions, and solo performance events.

-Outside of the classroom, Mr. Seaton serves as the Associate Conductor and Principal Saxophonist of The Desert Winds: A Contemporary Wind Ensemble, which recently traveled to perform at The Midwest Clinic in 2016.
+Outside of the classroom, Seaton serves as the Associate Conductor and Principal Saxophonist of The Desert Winds: A Contemporary Wind Ensemble, which recently traveled to perform at The Midwest Clinic in 2016.
 The organization features a roster of performers that include many local music educators, students and freelance musicians.
 Since its debut, the Desert Winds has reached thousands of people through both inspiring performances and educational programs.
+Seaton also conducts a youth wind ensemble component of The Desert Winds, The Honor Winds, which meets weekly for three concert cycles a year.
+He also serves as the wind section coach for the Las Vegas Young Artists Orchestra, a high school/collegiate extracurricular youth orchestra.

 KAREN CAMUGLIA is a Milwaukee native whose greatest joy is being a Mom.
 She had a career as a computer consultant/trainer/client manager with Quality Systems, Inc. and was based in Southern California.
 She worked with dental and medical offices across the U.S. and after many years of traveling she met her husband Rosario.
 They eventually moved to Las Vegas and have been here for almost 25 years.